Ayush-Vyas/CHARUSAT-Smart-Academic-Roadmap-Opportunity-Planner/README.md

+# Project Name:
+Secure File Encryption & Decryption System (PDF & Images) (With Visual Animation, Attempt Lock & Master Key Recovery).

-# Project Title
+# Project Description:
-CHARUSAT Smart Academic Roadmap & Opportunity Planner
+In the digital era, sensitive documents such as PDFs and images are frequently shared and stored online, increasing the risk of unauthorized access, data breaches, and cyber threats.
+Many users lack simple yet powerful tools to protect confidential files with strong encryption and controlled access mechanisms.
+The proposed Secure File Encryption & Decryption System is a software-based solution designed to provide strong security for PDF and image files.
+The system allows users to encrypt files using a secret key or password, making them unreadable to unauthorized users.
+Only users with valid credentials can decrypt and access the original content.
+To enhance usability and security, the system includes visual animations to demonstrate encryption and decryption processes, an attempt lock mechanism to prevent brute-force attacks, and a master key recovery feature for authorized recovery in case the original key is lost.
+This system ensures confidentiality, integrity, and controlled access to sensitive digital files.

-# Description
+# Tools & Technologies:
-Many students at CHARUSAT often feel confused about semester planning, skill development, internships, projects, and placement preparation.
-Important academic and career-related information is usually scattered across multiple portals, circulars, and departments, making it difficult for students to plan their academic journey in a structured manner.
-Due to this, students sometimes miss valuable opportunities or start preparing too late.
-The proposed system, CHARUSAT Smart Academic Roadmap & Opportunity Planner, is a web-based application that can be integrated into the existing CHARUSAT website.
-The system generates a personalized academic and career roadmap for students based on their branch, current semester, and selected career goal such as placements, higher studies, or entrepreneurship.
-The platform provides semester-wise guidance including recommended skills, project ideas, certification suggestions, internship timelines, and university-level opportunities.
-Faculty members or administrators can upload and manage opportunities like internships, hackathons, workshops, and placement drives, which are shown only to eligible students.
-The expected outcome is better academic planning, increased participation in opportunities, improved placement readiness, and a centralized support system that benefits both students and the university.

-# Technologies Used
 • Frontend: Vite React (TSX), Tailwind CSS
-•	Backend: PHP
+• Backend: Python
-•	Database: MySQL
+• Security: AES-256, Cryptography Library, Hashlib
+• Storage: Local file system
 • Tools: VS Code, GitHub
 • Deployment: Localhost / College Server

+# Team Members:
-# AuthorGroup Project:
+Group Project:
 • Student Name: Ayush Vyas
 Enrollment ID: D25IT130
 • Student Name: Aarchi Patel
 Enrollment ID: D25IT133

-# Project Plan Summary
+# Working Weeks:
-•	Week 1–2: Problem study & requirement analysis
+• Week 1–2: Requirement analysis & research
-•	Week 3–4: System design & database schema
+• Week 3–4: System design
-•	Week 5–8: Core feature development
+• Week 5–8: Core implementation
-•	Week 9–11: Opportunity module & admin panel
+• Week 9–10: Security features
-•	Week 12–13: Testing & refinements
+• Week 11–12: Testing
-•	Week 14–15: Deployment, documentation & viva preparation
+• Week 13–14: Documentation & submission